Community-Tech-Lab/PNK-Software/README.md

 # PNK Software

-The PNK software sets up a local wireless networking system with a range of integrated tools, including a server, chat service, and document editor.
-Once configured, the system operates independently, facilitating seamless communication and collaboration within a self-contained network. (placeholder text) Wired access to a working Internet connection and router is needed for installation.
+This is a repository of all the software needed to set up a Portable Network Kit (PNK).
+Included is a configuration file for the router, and a server image designed to be installed on a RaspberryPi 4 or newer.
+The PNK server image sets up a local web server with a chat service, file sharing system, and document editor.
+Once configured, the system operates independently, facilitating seamless communication and collaboration within a self-contained network.
+Wired access to a working Internet connection and router is needed for installation.

 **This software package was developed with a strong commitment to community collaboration and shared progress.
 We encourage you to use and contribute to it in a spirit of collective improvement and mutual benefit, ensuring that it serves the greater good and fosters positive innovation.**